 Both the parents and children in EY4D are taking steps together in their current project "The oldest memory ".
 While the children are leading the direction of this project by exploring the clothing, food-making process and cultural symbols of ancient people.
 The parents are collaborating with this learning journey by participating in project seminars and brainstorming, as well as providing resources and meaningful conversations to facilitate the learning.

-These "highlight moments" are frequently found in the Huili community and are created and celebrated by parents, teachers and children.
+These "highlight moments" are frequently found in the Hiba community and are created and celebrated by parents, teachers and children.
 It is inspiring for the children to remain "curious" "persistent" and "resilient", and to share even more wonder with us on their journey.